otakup0pe/avakas/README.md

 This mode will automatically update the version based on the input provided.
 It has four modes of operation.

+* 'auto'  will update the version based on the git commit message.
 * `major` will update the major (left) version component.
 * `minor` will update the minor (middle) version component.
 * `patch` will update the patch (right) version component.